scotchANDsolder/XA-310/Documents/dataviz.md

 ### Another Example
 Let's do a deep dive into the following code.
 We are using this [CSV file](data.csv) for this example:

+In this example we will try to make a bar graph to respresent the happines index of each state.

 ```
 let table;